 Sugarsnap – Farm to table catering with ingredients sourced from their 3 acre farm in Burlington, VT.

 Blood’s Catering – Local to White River Junction, VT, they do everything from passed apps to entrees, seafood to meat to vegetarian options.
 Bonus: they do tent rentals, too!

 I don’t know about you, but I have a huge sweet tooth and quality dessert at a wedding is a must.
-Don’t want to cut the cake?!
+Don’t want to cut the cake?
 Go ahead and skip that tradition, but don’t skip the sweets for your guests!

-North Country Donuts – With almost a cult following, North Country Donuts should be on your next Vermont “to do” list.
+North Country Donuts – With an almost cult following, North Country Donuts should be on your next Vermont “to do” list.
 Pro Tip: Order donuts online when they first open at 7:30am, otherwise they most likely will sell out by end of day.
 They are based just outside of Stowe in Morrisville, Vermont.